microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 ---
 title: "Get started"
 permalink: /docs/get-started/
-excerpt: "How to quickly install and set up your development environment to use the DevKit."
+excerpt: "How to quickly install and set up your development environment to use the IoT DevKit."
 variable:
   - platform: windows
     name: Windows